| alloy-functionSpecification of ternary alloy profileFor ternary materials, a name of an alloy function must be provided in the

 character

-optional ! for alloy sweep (new!)
+for alloy sweep (new!)alloy-sweep-step-size

 double

-optional ! for alloy sweep (new!)
+for alloy sweep (new!)alloy-sweep-number-of-steps integer

 $end_alloy-function